buildtool/build-tools/README.md

 - Add `BUILD_TOOLS_PATH=<PATH TO THIS REPOSITORY>` to your shell environment, typically in `.bash_profile` or something similar

 ## Build project structure
-Configuration and setup is done in a a `.buildtools` files.
-This files must be present in the project folder or upwards in the dicectory structure.
+Configuration and setup is done in `.buildtools` files.
+Those files must be present in the project folder or upwards in the dicectory structure.
 This lets you create a common `.buildtools` file to be used for a set of projects.
 Example:

     $ pwd